Quantum-Ducks/QuBayes/data/README.md

 - Death numbers: 2 states. |1> = Decreasing or flat from five day average at beginning of week to five day average at end of week |0> = Increasing from five day average at beginning of week to five day average at end of week

-- Age of population: 2 states. |1> = Fraction of US state's population above
+- Age of population: 2 states. |1> = Fraction of US state's population above age 65 is below national fraction above 65. |0> =  Fraction of US state's population above age 65 is above national fraction above 65.

 - Racial minority population: 4 states.